Rape and Sexual Assault

 A sexual assault can range from inappropriate touching to a life-threatening attack involving violence and rape.

-A sexual assault may leave no outward sign – there aren’t always visible injuries – but may cause immense distress and feelings of violation.
-Being pressured or forced to have sex or take part in sexual activity when you don’t want to is a crime.
+A sexual assault may leave no outward sign as there are not always visible injuries, but may cause immense distress and feelings of violation.
+It is a serious crime to pressure or force someone to have sex, or engage in sexual activity with them, knowing they do not consent.
+Anyone can be raped or sexually assaulted regardless of their sex, gender or sexuality.

-Whatever the situation, whatever your relationship with the person, wherever you were, whatever you were wearing or whatever you were drinking or taking – you did not ask to be raped or sexually assaulted and it wasn’t your fault.
+Whatever the situation, your relationship with the person, wherever you were, whatever you were wearing or you were drinking or taking - you did not ask to be raped or sexually assaulted and it was not your fault.

 Forcing someone to take part in sexual activity against their will is about power, control and violence.
 It has nothing to do with sexual desire, love or passion.
 All sex without consent is rape.

-If you’ve been raped or sexually assaulted, no matter what the circumstances or who was involved, remember that it wasn’t your fault.
-Please seek help.
-You can find out what support organisations are available in your area here.
-And you can find out more about what happens if you report sexual assault to the police, here.
+If you have been raped or sexually assaulted, no matter what the circumstances or who was involved, remember that it wasn’t your fault.
+You can find out the support organisations available in your area or find out how to report sexual assault to the police.

 Sexual assault on a night out